mturnshek/uleth/README.md

 #### new

-Creates a new uleth keystore instance for a locked keystore.
+Creates a new uleth keystore instance for a given keystore.
 This will delete an existing entry with the same name

 `python3 uleth.py new asdf ../path/to/keystore`